Alteracia/Shadow/README.md

 # Shadow

-Replica of "Shadowmatic" game in Unity, HDRP
+Replica of "Shadowmatic" game in Unity, HDRP.
 Used new Unity UI system